 One successful case involved a client with a Family Tax Benefit (FTB) debt of $4,463.
-She was being paid an amount commensurate with the child maintenance she received and she was entitled to under a private agreement with her ex-husband.
+She was being paid an amount in proportion with the child maintenance she received and she was entitled to under a private agreement with her ex-husband.

 The secretary responded with an offer to settle the matter by way of an agreement between the parties that the debt be upheld but the right to recover waived.
 Our client accepted the offer, thus avoiding the strain of another tribunal hearing and possible reinstatement of the debt.